Primis1/Obsidian-Vault/Schedule.md

 To-do:
+1. Gym
+2. Meals, shakes + other high protein stuff
+3. Costco
+4. 70-90 pages
+5. All required quizzes(7 so far)

 ## MY LIFE PLAN(in construction):
 - [ ] #### Have a reasons to wake up no matter the age.
 Have values which i want to sustain.
 Goals to pursue